 A nursing facility will provide and document that at least 12 hours of ongoing staff development training is given annually to each nurse aide who:

 A nurse aide who is on another state's nurse aide registry may be granted reciprocity in Kentucky.
-The individual may be deemed competent for employment in a nursing facility based upon written verification from the agency that maintains the involved state's nurse aide registry.
+The individual may be deemed competent for employment in a nursing facility based on written verification from the agency that maintains the state's nurse aide registry.
 This verification will include the: